The Claybrooke Whole Of Life Insurance Guide

 Whole of Life Coverage Drawbacks

 As noted, whole of life is significantly more expensive than term life insurance, especially as the insured gets older.
 For those on a budget, this should be a major consideration.
-Even if the policy is affordable now, consider what costs will be 10 or 20 years down the road.
+Even if the policy is affordable now, consider the costs of 10 or 20 years.
 Will the policy still be affordable during those times when the premiums are likely to rise?

-Unlike a term policy, there is no end date in sight in regard to premiums.
-Up until the policy is cashed in, there will always be some type of minimum payment due to keep the policy active.
+Unlike a term policy, there is no end date in sight for premiums.
+Until the policy is cashed in, some type of minimum payment will always be due to keep the policy active.

 Whole of Life Insurance Cover Considerations

 The first consideration when securing any type of insurance is always how much money will be needed in the future for loved ones.
-There are numerous things to consider when coming up with the final value of the policy.
+Numerous things must be considered when determining the final value of the policy.

 Some of these considerations are: